Copticoder/CrashAgentPPO/README.md

 * Agent.py : Contans the agent class, including the agent memory, neural networks initialization, the learning algorithm (PPO), training loop and finally saving and loading the models
 * networks.py : contains the classes for the backbone (Shared CNN network), the actor head, the critic head and finally the whole ActorCritic archeticture.
 * main.py : The program that runs the crash environment and begins rolling out episodes and collecting data for the agnet as well as saving episode recordings and score results.
+* reward.lua : contains the program for reshaping the rewards coming from the openAI gameboy advance environments.
+Furthermore, editing the score coming like lives remaining, number of apples eaten, number of boxes broken and so on..
+* utils.py : a file that contains some helper functions and openAI wrappers for the environment.
 # Details
 This variant of PPO doesn't contain the following original implementation details:
 * didn't add vectorized environments where there are multiple environments collecting data in parallel.